Sondre Bjørshol

-Sondre Flem Bjørshol (born 30 April 1994) is a Norwegian footballer who plays as a right-back for Viking FK.
+Sondre Flem Bjørshol (born 30 April 1994) is a Norwegian footballer who plays as a right-back for Viking.

 Career

 Bjørshol was born in Stavanger and played for local club Vidar, where he won the Dana Cup in 2010.
 On 26 July 2016, he signed for Norwegian First Division club Åsane.
 On 16 August 2018, Bjørshol returned to Stavanger, signing a two-and-a-half-year contract with Viking.

+Bjørshol made 17 appearances and scored two goals as Viking won the 2025 Eliteserien.